-Hi, I’m Penelope Dullaghan.
-I’m a freelance illustrator who was pretty lonesome when I first quit my day-job to test out the water solo.
-I created Illustration Friday in 2003 as a way to meet other illustrators, pad my portfolio and evolve my personal illustration style.
-Illustration Friday started off super small on my personal blog, but it wasn’t long before I noticed other artists were participating regularly and forming an awesome, friendly community.
-I loved seeing their work and decided to dedicate an entire site to people who wanted to share their artwork each week.
+Penelope Dullaghan is a freelance illustrator who created Illustration Friday in 2003 as a way to meet other illustrators, pad her portfolio and evolve her personal illustration style.
+Illustration Friday started off very small on her personal blog, but it wasn’t long before she noticed other artists were participating regularly and forming an awesome, friendly community and so she decided to dedicate an entire site to people who wanted to share their artwork each week.
 Since then the website and community have exploded well beyond her expectations.